Jesse E. Smith, M.D., F.A.C.S

 What is a “Deep Plane” Facelift?

 The deep plane facelift utilizes a plane of dissection below the superficial muscular aponeurotic system (SMAS) of the midface, jawline, and neck.
 This allows for the direct removal of key facial retaining ligaments.
 By removing these ligaments, maximum mobilization of the overlying superficial soft tissue can be completed.
 Dr. Smith then places tension only at the level of the fascia; therefore, the deep plane technique creates a tension-free skin closure and ensures long-term results.

 Lower-Facelift vs. Mid-Facelift vs. Upper-Facelift?

 Dr. Smith treats each patient as an individual.
 Not all people need a full face and neck lift; however, most people need some neck and jawline work done at the same time.
 Dr. Smith does the minimal amount of surgery to get the maximum results with the best longevity.
 Dr. Smith will speak with and examine you in the clinic at the time of your consultation.
 At that time you can discuss the details of your surgical procedure as well as express your desires.
 High-quality pictures of yourself can help Dr. Smith gather a better idea of what your wishes are.

 What’s a Mini-Facelift?

-A mini-lift is a term that usually refers to a short scar and incision facelift.
+A Mini Face Lift is a term that usually refers to a short scar and incision facelift.
 It is a targeted procedure that works on the neck and lower face.
 It’s typically used for minor, aesthetic concerns only related to that area.
 However, it has the same benefits and a shorter recovery period than a traditional facelift.
 Some people are candidates for this type of incision and technique.
 Ask Dr. Smith if you might be a candidate for a short incision lift.

 How long does a Facelift last?

 It is always Dr. Smith’s hope that your facelift will last at least 10 years.
 However, Dr. Smith always reminds his patients that they must do their part with proper skin maintenance procedures, good skincare, and sun avoidance.
 Incisions are made in areas that are largely concealed in order to reduce visibility.